DeSantis escalates feud with White House amid criticism over state’s vaccine plan

-(The Hill) – Florida Gov. Ron DeSantis (R) is escalating his feud with the White House over the COVID-19 response as he positions himself for a possible presidential campaign in 2024.
+(The Hill) – Republican Florida Gov. Ron DeSantis is escalating his feud with the White House over the COVID-19 response as he positions himself for a possible presidential campaign in 2024.

-DeSantis has been taking heat for his decision not to pre-order from the federal government COVID-19 vaccines for infants and young kids.
+DeSantis has been taking heat for his decision to not pre-order COVID-19 vaccines for infants and young kids from the federal government.

 The White House initially made 10 million vaccines for young children available for states to pre-order in anticipation that the shots will get the green light from federal regulators.
 Having a small stockpile of doses on hand will mean shots can start being administered shortly after the Centers for Disease Control and Prevention endorses their use.